copperbits/awesome-ton/README.md

 ## Dev-ops tools

-- [TON mirror repo](https://github.com/poma/TON-mirror) - Updates on any changes in source code https://test.ton.org/download.
+- [TON mirror repo with updates builds binaries and docker container](https://github.com/poma/ton-lite-client) (former TON-mirror) - Updates on any changes in source code https://test.ton.org/download any 5 minutes.

 ## Telegram Bots
 - [@Gram 50 bot](https://t.me/gram50bot) - TON wallet.
 Allows to create wallet / sent transactions on testnet.
-- [Testnet status](https://t.me/testnetstatus) - Testnet health status checker telegram bot also will notify about the changes config file (https://test.ton.org/ton-lite-client-test1.config.json).
+- Telegram bot post message about updates to the [telegram channel](https://t.me/TrackingTONupdates) - with any new commits into original repo.

 ## Faucet